Shippensburg University Math & Computer Science Day

 The 2016 Event

-Shippensburg University's Annual Math & Computer Science Day will take place from 9 am - 12 pm on April 5, 2016!
+Shippensburg University's Annual Math & Computer Science Day took place on April 5, 2016.
 Questions about the mathematics events can be sent to Lance Bryant (email@example.com), and questions about the computer science event can be sent to Dudley Girard (firstname.lastname@example.org).

 - Julia Robinson Mathematics Festival from 9 am - 12 pm (open to high school grades 9 - 12)